‘The Voice’ Rumors: Adam Levine, Blake Shelton Quit For All-Female Season 13?

 But while The Voice quitting and all-female coaching lineup rumors are all pure conjecture for now, it has been speculated for weeks that Christina and Jennifer potentially joining The Voice in Adam and Blake’s seats later this year.

-Latin Times reported back in January that Aguilera and Lopez were supposedly both being considered for Season 13, which would see them sit alongside Cyrus who has already been confirmed by NBC to return to The Voice for at least one more season after E!
+Latin Times reported back in January that Aguilera and Lopez were supposedly both being considered for Season 13, which would see them sit alongside Cyrus, who has already been confirmed by NBC to return to The Voice for at least one more season after E!
 News confirmed last year that she had been replaced by Shelton’s girlfriend Gwen Stefani.

 As for Celine Dion, she’s yet to comment on rumors claiming she could be ready to sign on the dotted line to appear on an all-female season of The Voice in the place of either Adam or Blake amid the quitting claims, though Dion is already confirmed to be appearing on Season 12 as Stefani’s key advisor.